mikehuntemann/9x16/04-rebalancing-verticality/02-the-hosting-problem.md

 Today it is not possible to verify what the Facebooks and the Googles are actually doing with the data in their systems.
 In the future, there will be as a result of this new paradigm of encryption-based protocols.

->“We can not solve our problems with the same level of thinking that created them.” –Albert Einstein

-Or in this case: you can not solve the problems with the same stack of technologies that created them.
+You can not solve the problems with the same stack of technologies that created them.
 When the flaws (loss of privacy, mass-surveillance, anti-trust, etc.) of today's internet are that fundamental, we won't solve them by iteration ("self-regulation" by companies) or legislation (regulation by nation states).
 The flaws are all symptoms of the underlying structure.
 So the shift has to come from the bottom up, integrated and adopted step by step, bit by bit.

 How can for example the decentralized Bitcoin network – as one of the first ambassadors of this technological shift – fail?